Sliding Scale of Antagonist Vileness

 - Big Bad is one of those tropes that can fall almost anywhere on the scale.
 Very, very rarely are they actually Hero Antagonists though, so they usually vary from very sympathetic Anti Villains to utterly depraved Complete Monsters.

 - Card Carrying Villains can be anything from Anti-Villain to Complete Monster.
+The more sympathetic they are, the more it comes across as an Informed Attribute, however.

 - Given that the Magnificent Bastard is more about style, Magnificent Bastards can fall anywhere above the Moral Event Horizon on this scale, although, again, since he's all about style, the Bastard in question is probably a bit higher on the scale than he would otherwise be.
 Similarly with Evil Is Cool and related tropes.